Ragnt/AngryOxide/README.md

 - Provides a kismetdb file with all frames+GPS for post-processing.
 - Wraps all output files in a GZipped Tarball.

+## Attacks

+Will by default attack ALL access points in range, unless atleast one target is supplied, at which point the tool will only transmit against defined targets.
+(But will still passively collect on other access points).

+- Attempts authentication/association sequence to produce EAPOL Message 1 (PMKID Collection)
+- Attempts to retrieve hidden SSID's with undirect probe requests.
+- Utilized Anonymous Reassociation to force Accesspoints to Deauthenticate their own clients (Bypass MFP)
+- Attempts to downgrade RSN modes to WPA2/CCMP (Probe Response Injection)
+- Attempts to collect EAPOL M2 from stations based solely on Probe Requests (Rogue AP)
+- Will send controlled deauthentication frames if told to do so (--deauth)

 ## Help

 ```bash